 You get two kinds of customers, those who like to browse through a range of products before making a decision and those who want to be directed to exactly what they want immediately.

-Search and Filter functions serve the same purpose as a store assistant would in a brick and mortar store, they help potential customers find exactly what they are looking for – quickly.
+Search and Filter functions serve the same purpose as a store assistant would in a brick-and-mortar store, they help potential customers find exactly what they are looking for – quickly.

-18: Clearly specify your returns policy.
+18: Specify your returns policy.

-A clearly defined returns policy helps to overcome buyers friction and build trust in your brand.
+A clearly defined returns policy helps to overcome buyers’ friction and build trust in your brand.
 Make sure your Returns Policy is easy to find on your website and that it clearly defines the responsibilities involved in the process of returning any goods.

 19: Have an FAQ for common questions.